DETAILED ACTION

 Yamazaki teaches wherein a material of the semiconductor layer comprises an oxide (the semiconductor layer is an oxide semiconductor layer 123) (paragraph 42).

-It would be obvious to one of ordinary skill in the art to combine the teachings of Atsuo with the teachings of Yamazaki to have a material of the semiconductor layer comprises an oxide since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
+It would have been obvious to one of ordinary skill in the art to combine the teachings of Atsuo with the teachings of Yamazaki to have a material of the semiconductor layer comprises an oxide since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
 In re Leshin, 125 USPQ 416.

 a gate (a gate electrode 402), a first insulative layer(gate insulating films 403a) (Fig. 4A and paragraph 96), a semiconductor layer (amorphous semiconductor film 404 in between impurity regions 407) (Fig. 4A and paragraph 98 and 103), a source and drain layer (impurity region 406 is a high-concentration impurity region and becomes a later source / drain region) (Fig. 4C and paragraph 102), a semiconductor modification layer (an insulating layer 405) (Fig. 4B and paragraph 101), and a second insulative layer (an interlayer insulating film 408) that are disposed on the base substrate and sequentially laminated in a direction away from the base substrate (the aforementioned layers are shown laminated sequentially in a direction away from the plastic substrate 400 in Fig. 4F) (Fig. 4F and paragraph 95); wherein the source and drain layer comprises a source and a drain (the processed impurity regions 407 functions as the source and drain layer) that are spaced apart and both connected to the semiconductor layer (the processed impurity regions 407 are shown spaced apart and connected to the amorphous semiconductor film 404 in Fig. 4F) (Fig. 4F and paragraphs 102-103), a portion of the semiconductor layer is exposed from a gap between the source and the drain (the amorphous semiconductor film 404 is shown exposed and in between the processed impurity regions 407 in Fig. 4F), and the semiconductor modification layer at least covers the portion of the semiconductor layer exposed from the gap (the insulating layer 405 is shown covering the exposed amorphous semiconductor film 404 in Fig. 4F).